Maseru

 Maseru offers a unique opportunity to experience Basotho culture firsthand, from traditional crafts to local music.
 The warmth and hospitality of the people make every visitor feel at home, creating lasting memories.

-Our Favorite Moment: Sipping on traditional Basotho beer while sharing stories with locals at a small tavern in the heart of the city, surrounded by laughter and the sounds of traditional music.
+Editorial highlight: Sipping on traditional Basotho beer while sharing stories with locals at a small tavern in the heart of the city, surrounded by laughter and the sounds of traditional music.

 Explore Maseru on the Map